Effects of Lidocaine

 Prevention Tips

-• Keep lidocaine in its original, labeled container at all times.
+- Keep lidocaine in its original, labeled container at all times.

-• Avoid using lidocaine on broken skin.
+- Avoid using lidocaine on broken skin.

-• Lidocaine should not be used to treat children with teething pain.
+- Lidocaine should not be used to treat children with teething pain.

 This Really Happened

-A 15-year-old girl was scheduled for laser hair removal.
-Prior to the procedure, the girl’s mother helped her apply a cream containing lidocaine to the areas being treated (legs, underarms, and mustache line).
+Prior to a laser hair removal procedure, a 15-year-old girl’s mother helped her apply a cream containing lidocaine to the areas being treated, including her legs, underarms, and mustache line.
 The cream was washed off after about 30 minutes.
-The mother had used a very large amount to cover the areas–about 2-3 tubes!
+The mother had used a very large amount to cover the areas—about 2-3 tubes!
 The procedure was completed without any problems.
 About 3 hours later, the girl began to complain of feeling dizzy and nauseated.

-The mother was concerned and called Poison Control for advice, which advised her to take the girl to the nearest ER.
-The ER doctor called Poison Control and reported that the girl’s symptoms seemed to have improved but that her methemoglobin level was 15.1% (normal is around 1%).
+The girl’s mother was concerned and called Poison Control for advice, which advised her to take the girl to the nearest emergency room.
+The ER doctor called Poison Control and reported that the girl’s symptoms seemed to have improved, but her methemoglobin level was 15.1% (normal levels are around 1%).
 The capacity of the girl’s blood to carry oxygen was greatly reduced.
+Poison Control recommended observation and supportive therapy.
+Although there is an antidote that can be given for methemoglobinemia, it is usually reserved for more severe poisoning.
+The following day, the girl’s methemoglobin level was down to 6.8%.
+Since she was doing well, she was allowed to go home.

 For More Information